A Ganzstellensatz for semi-algebraic sets and a boundedness criterion for rational functions: -integrality

-We say that a rational function $f$ over a valued field $(K,\nu)$ is (naively) integral at some point $\bar b\in K^n$ if the function $f$ is defined at $\bar b$, and $f(\bar b)$ is in the value ring $O_\nu$.
-A motivation for the need for a refined notion of integrality of a rational function at a point was given in section 2.2 of \cite{DY}.
+We say that a rational function $f$ over a valued field $\langle K,\nu \rangle$ is integral at some point $\bar b\in K^n$ if the function $f$ is defined at $\bar b$, and $f(\bar b)$ is in the valuation ring $O_\nu$.
+A motivation for a refined notion of integrality of a rational function at a point, that is, integrality at a point where $f$ is not defined, was given in section $2.2$ of \cite{DY}.